Loading…

 Procurement questions that actually matter:

 For a small in-house team (1–5 lawyers), tooling cost is typically AUD 1,500–6,000/month per platform.
 Law firms with larger seat counts run materially higher.
 Implementation services — playbook codification, integration, lawyer training, governance — usually sit at AUD 30–80k for a focused rollout.
+Many teams pair the work with invoicing and billing automation, since the same contract register of renewal dates and payment terms feeds both.

 Australian context matters more here than in many other AI use cases: